 The board usually meets twice per year - in September during the SD Water and Wastewater Association (SDWWA) Conference and during the winter or spring.

-The agenda for the next Board of Operator Certification Meeting (September 16th in Watertown) can be found by clicking this link.
+The agenda for the next Board of Operator Certification Meeting (April 28, 2015 in Pierre) will be posted early in 2015.

 The public is always welcome at all meetings.